State Board of Education Student Representatives

-In 2021, PASC and the student representatives created the Students for Education in Pennsylvania (SEPA).
-The SEPA program provides nominated students across the state the opportunity to share their experiences and voice their opinions about education directly to the SBE Student Representatives.
+In 2021, former SBE student representatives Eva Rankin and Reva Gandhi founded the Students for Education in Pennsylvania (SEPA) organization.
+SEPA provides nominated students across the state the opportunity to share their experiences and voice their opinions about education directly to the SBE Student Representatives.

 SEPA seeks to establish an ongoing relationship with dedicated PA students to more effectively represent student voice in PA’s educational decision-making.
-SEPA's membership of over 75 students allow the SBE Reps to hear from voices all across the Commonwealth that give feedback on education policy and student life.
+SEPA's membership of over 120 students from over 55 school districts allow the SBE Reps to hear from voices all across the Commonwealth that give feedback on education policy and student life.

 STATE BOARD OF EDUCATION Student Rep Application

 Each year PASC coordinates the selection process for the next student representative on the Pennsylvania State Board of Education on behalf of the Pennsylvania Department of Education.
 The selected student serves on both the State Board of Education as well as the PASC Executive Board.
 Below is more information about the process, as well as the application

 Students interested in applying must be a sophomore during the application cycle.
 Students must also be attending a public high school in Pennsylvania.
 Schools may nominate more than one student, however, schools that currently have student representatives on the board are ineligible to nominate a student.

 The application for 2024 is now open, and will be accepted until February 16, 2024.
 If selected as a finalist, applicants will be interviewed by the selection committee in April.